georg-jung/ArpLookup/README.md

 [![NuGet version (ArpLookup)](https://img.shields.io/nuget/v/ArpLookup.svg?style=flat)](https://www.nuget.org/packages/ArpLookup/)

 This is a simple .Net Standard 2.0 library providing `Lookup` and `LookupAsync` methods to find the MAC address corresponding to an IP address on Windows and Linux.

+This library is feature-complete according to the current planning.
+So no frequent updates are expected, although it is actively maintained.

 ## Download